stanac/LiteApi/README.md

 ---

-For installation you need to build the middleware yourself (no nuget release at the moment) and use middleware in your startup class:
+For installation you can reference nuget package `LiteApi` and use it in your startup class:

 ``` cs
 using Microsoft.AspNetCore.Builder;